Tool to convert domain names to Punycode and vice versa, simplifying the management of special characters for universal compatibility.

 Modern browsers try to detect and warn users of these potential risks.

 dCode retains ownership of the "Punycode" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Punycode" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Punycode" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Punycode" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Punycode" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Punycode" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Punycode" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.